fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 </script>
 ```

-In the HTML snippet above, the `<div>` is the container that the preference editor will be
+In the HTML snippet above, the `<div>` is the container that the Preference Editor will be
 rendered inside of.
 The call to `minEditor.init()` is passed the ID of the element,
 `“#myMinEditor”`, as the container argument.